Lancelot1998/Agentic_AI_Tool_Magazine/README.md

 # Agentic_AI_Tool_Magazine

+## Available Code:

 The tutorial for establishing an MCP server can be found at: https://github.com/Hornzolen/mcp-weather

 ## Representative communication/networking tools (MCP)

-Despite such progress, the number of professional communication tools remains significantly scarce compared to the abundance of web- and user-centric tools.
+Despite such progress, the number of professional communication tools remains significantly scarce compared to the abundance of web- and user-centric tools (available: Mar.
+14, 2026)

 ### Category 1: Wireless, Drones, & Software Defined Radio (SDR)